googleinterns/go-function-coverage/README.md

 #### Handler

 Handler is a package that implements reporting functionality.
 It will be [embedded](https://github.com/bazelbuild/rules_go/blob/master/go/core.rst#embedding) to the main package using new --embed_library option in build time.
-It's init() function will be invoked when program starts executing.
+Its init() function will be invoked when program starts executing.
 You can call your go routines that will report the coverage data inside it.
 Coverage data will be saved inside the coverdata package during runtime.
-Please look at the [example](../master/packages/handler/) for more clarification.
+Please look at the [examples](../master/packages/) for more clarification.